marcopennekamp/lore/spec/structs-traits-entities.md

 Once assigned to an entity, a component cannot be replaced or removed: **components are immutable**.
 Note that, while the *reference* is immutable, the component *itself* does not have to be immutable.
 You can, of course, still model changing state in Lore, but that change needs to be applied inside the component, not by replacing a component.

-We would love to get rid of this **constraint**, but components must be immutable because they are part of the run-time type of the entity, as the actual component value is significant in multiple-dispatch.
-If a component's type could change during execution, so would the entity type, and this is not permitted due to our policy of requiring the types of run-time values to be immutable after the value's construction.
+Right now, this limitation exists due to **implementation concerns**.
+Components must be immutable because they are part of the run-time type of the entity.
+If a component's type could change during execution, so would the entity type, and this is currently not possible.
+Once we introduce dynamic specialization and generalization in the future, we will also permit mutable components.

 Note that one object can be a component of **multiple entities**.
 For example, you could share a health state between two bosses in a boss fight.
-We don't want to remove this freedom and so Lore asks extra diligence of the programmer when it comes to component instantiation.

 ##### Component Type Restrictions

 The freedom with which we allow **subtyping of component types** has a few implications.
 Say we have an entity type `E & C2` with `C1 < C2 < C3`.
-We could assign a value of either `C1` or `C2` to the entity.
+We could assign a value of either `C1` or `C2` to the component.
 This already leads to a problem when we consider the compilation process:

 ```
 struct E1 { component C1 }